DCGM/pero-worker/README.md

 - Watchdog for task planing and scheduling
 - RabbitMQ message broker for task distribution
 - Zookeeper for coordination of the workers and storing the configuration
-- FTP for storing OCR binary files.
+- SFTP for storing OCR binary files.

 ## setup

 Docker is used in this example.
 Please visit https://docs.docker.com/engine/install/ and folow instructions for your operating system.
-Use installation instruction for Apache zookeeper, RabbitMQ and your favourite FTP server, if you don't want to use docker.
+Use installation instruction for Apache zookeeper, RabbitMQ and your favourite SFTP server, if you don't want to use docker.

 Installation script was tested under Debian 11 and is APT dependent.